 - The level of interactivity with digital media leads to higher results.
 Pilot studies in Ireland have also shown that learning and results increase dramatically for students using digital media.
 If it works elsewhere why should our students be disadvantaged by not using the best technology available?

-Children learn differently in the 21st Century, Teachers are not always the providers of knowledge, instead we supply the pathways where knowledge may be found.
+Children learn differently in the 21st Century, Teachers are not always the providers of knowledge, instead we supply the pathways where information may be found.
 In many instances students can direct their own learning and learn at a pace which is suitable to the individual.